prof-rossetti/intro-to-python/exercises/codebase-cleanup-2021/README.md

 Code Quality | The Code Climate service has been integrated into the Pull Request workflow to provide automated code quality checks. | 7.5%
 Peer Reviews | A peer has provided an unofficial comment or official review as part of the Pull Request workflow | 0% (OPTIONAL)

-> NOTE: for this project, evaluators will be reading your code and inspecting your repo across the various platforms (Github, Code Climate, etc.), but not necessarily running or testing your application code directly.
+> NOTE: for this project, evaluators will be reading your code and inspecting your repo across the various platforms (Github, Code Climate Travis CI), but not necessarily running or testing your application code directly.